rohit0718/tp/docs/UserGuide.md

 #### Deleting a lesson: `delete lesson`

 Deletes a lesson from the ModBook.
-This command can only be executed in the **details** view.
+This command can only be executed in the [details view](#details-view).

-Format: `delete lesson`
+Format: `delete lesson INDEX`

 - Deletes the lesson at the specified INDEX.
 - The index refers to the index number shown in the displayed lesson list.